Credit/No Credit Grading

 Credit/No Credit Policy

-Undergraduate students who are not on probation may elect the Credit/No Credit (CR/NC) option for one or more courses each term, up to a maximum of 18 units applicable to the bachelor’s degree.
+Undergraduate students who are not on academic notice (formerly academic probation) may elect the Credit/No Credit (CR/NC) option for one or more courses each term, up to a maximum of 18 units applicable to the bachelor’s degree.
 If 18 or more semester credit-graded units are accepted on transfer from other institutions, no additional credit-graded CSUN courses may be used to satisfy degree requirements.
 The CR or NC grade will not be considered in the computation of the student’s GPA.
 Courses taken on a CR/NC basis cannot be applied toward the satisfaction of any of the following degree requirements:

 - General Education.